'Arikomban' case: Kerala HC warns State of strict action if area where tribals were resettled is found to be an elephant habitat | Science-Environment

 - India

 The Kerala High Court on Wednesday warned the state of strict action if it found that the area in Idukki district where a wild tusker, 'Arikomban', was roaming had been an elephant habitat before tribal people were resettled there.
 A bench of Justices A K Jayasankaran Nambiar and Gopinath P called for records and reports on the resettlement of tribal people in the area back in 2000 and said, ''If it was an elephant habitat, you had no business resettling people there and putting them in danger.''
 The court said that resettling people in an elephant habitat was the ''root of the entire problem''. ''We will examine it.
 If it was an elephant habitat, then your policy makers went way off board.
 If people were resettled there despite being aware of this fact, we will come down heavily on those responsible. ''Errors in history can be corrected later in time.
 We need to find whether the mistake happened and if yes, correct it,'' the bench added.
 The court, however, declined to issue any direction in the interim for capture and captivity of the elephant, Arikomban, so named as it raids ration shops and houses for rice.
 Instead, the bench said it would constitute a five-member committee which would decide whether to capture the wild bull elephant and turn it into a captive tusker or relocate it to interior areas of the forest.
 The court said that till the panel came to a decision by next week, the tusker was not to be captured and put in captivity.
 It, however, allowed tranquilising of the elephant for the limited purpose of radio-collaring it to track its movements.
 The detailed order containing the court's directions is yet to be made available.
-During the hours-long hearing in the afternoon, the bench said it was not in favour of capture and captivity of the tusker, as various factors ''point to the inability of the state to look after elephants in captivity''.
+The court's decision, meanwhile, was not welcomed by the residents of Chinnakanal and nearby places in Idukki district.
+Visibly agitated and angry over the court's decision not to allow the capture of the tusker, people of the area told TV channels they would hold a mass public movement against the government.
+They also told TV channels that they would not allow the forest and wildlife officials as well as the Kumki elephants, used for trapping wild pachyderms, to leave the area till Arikomban is removed from there.
+The people asked those advocating for the elephant's interests to come there and stay in the area for a night with their families to understand the plight of the local residents.
+During the hours-long court hearing in the afternoon, the bench said it was not in favour of capture and captivity of the tusker, as various factors ''point to the inability of the state to look after elephants in captivity''.
 The bench referred to some of the places where elephants were kept in captivity, as ''Auschwitz'' -- a Nazi concentration camp for Jews in Poland during the Second World War. ''We know the status of elephants kept in captivity in the state,'' it said.
 The court also said that the issue being faced by the people of Chinnakanal and nearby places in Idukki district of Kerala, where 'Arikomban' has been roaming around, would not be resolved by its capture. ''If not Arikomban, it will be another komban (tusker).
 As we have more and more settlements coming up near forest areas, you will keep having these problems,'' it said. ''We need to look for a long-term solution to the problem,'' the bench added.
-The state, during the hearing, pressed for capture of the elephant in the interim to assuage the fears of the local populace who have been living in fear of further attacks by the tusker. ''Children have stopped going to schools,'' the state claimed.
+The state, during the hearing, pressed for capture of the elephant in the interim to assuage the fears of the local populace of further attacks by the tusker. ''Children have stopped going to schools,'' the state claimed.
 The court was hearing a PIL moved by two animal rights groups -- People for Animals (PFA), Trivandum Chapter and the Walking Eye Foundation for Animal Advocacy.
-The court had last week stayed the state government's order to tranquilise and capture 'Arikomban' till March 29.
+The court had last week stayed the state government's order to tranquilise and capture Arikomban till March 29.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)